scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 system effectiveness.
 Being able to play with the number of running containers would be also a good illustration of what actually happens.

-Actively following `Spring Native` developments, I therefore decided to port his demonstration application into Java using the latest development versions of `Spring Boot` and reactive programming `WebFlux`.
+Actively following `Spring Native` developments, I therefore decided to port his demonstration application in Java using the latest development versions of `Spring Boot` and reactive programming `WebFlux`.

 > info "Source code"
-> All sources are kept in <https://github.com/scalastic/hotspot-vs-native>{:target="_blank" rel="noopener noreferrer nofollow"}
+> All sources are kept at <https://github.com/scalastic/hotspot-vs-native>{:target="_blank" rel="noopener noreferrer nofollow"}

 <hr class="hr-text" data-content="Contents">